JustaLiang/Flora-and-Fauna/README.md

     yarn start
     ```

-4. Connect Metamask to the local Ganache network.
+4. Connect Metamask to the local network.
 In the upper right corner, click the network dropdown menu.
-Select `Localhost 8545`
+Select `Localhost`

 5. Interact with the smart contracts using the web interface or via the Brownie console.